-If you're doing your Dips on a bench or chair, Hodges said to keep your arms shoulder-width apart and palms flat on the bench or chair with your fingers facing forwards.
+If you're doing your dips on a bench or chair, Hodges said to keep your arms shoulder-width apart and palms flat on the bench or chair with your fingers facing forward.

 Either way, be mindful of maintaining proper shoulder alignment throughout the exercise to avoid damaging the muscles and tendons in your shoulder known as the rotator cuff.

-"Working these muscles helps shape the shoulder area and create the look of a strong, sculpted upper body", she said.
-"The strength you build in these muscles makes pulling and lifting movements easier in everyday life.
+“Working these muscles help shape the shoulder area and create the look of a strong, sculpted upper body,” she said.
+“The strength you build in these muscles makes pulling and lifting movements easier in everyday life.